 Ideally one should be obtaining all of one’s nutrients from food.
 However there are times when this may be difficult.
 There are three main reasons why one may opt to take a supplement.

-1. Over time there has developed a deficiency in one or more nutrients, or the diet is too restrictive
+1. Over time there has developed a deficiency in one or more nutrients, or the diet has become too restrictive

-The use of supplements can be beneficial at times, but it is better, whenever possible, to obtain them through food, as the foods will also contain other beneficial properties.
+The use of supplements can be beneficial at times, but it is better, whenever possible, to obtain micronutrients them through food, as the foods will also contain other beneficial properties which act synergistically.